About Birth Control Pharmacist

 The role of pharmacists in delivering contraceptive care is exploding!

 Most pharmacists who will be providing contraceptive services are not experts in the field of family planning nor are they expected to be.
 As pharmacists specializing in family planning, we’d like to support our colleagues in providing competent and evidence-based contraceptive care.
 The Birth Control Pharmacist project aims to provide education and training, resources, and clinical updates to pharmacists prescribing contraception, as well as engaging in advocacy, research and policy efforts to expand the role of pharmacists in family planning.
-We also maintain the Birth Control Pharmacies site for women across the country to find a participating pharmacy where they can obtain contraception without a prescription.
+We also maintain the Birth Control Pharmacies site and directory for women across the country to find a participating pharmacy where they can obtain contraception without a prescription.

 We hope pharmacists and pharmacy students will find the Birth Control Pharmacist’s content useful.
 We look forward to your comments, suggestions, and questions!